Azure/ResourceModules/docs/wiki/The context.md

 # The context

-This section aims to set the stage for the Common Azure Resource Modules Library context and the motivations behind this initiative.
+This section aims to set the stage for the Common Azure Resource Modules Library (CARML) context and the motivations behind this initiative.

 ---